martinisaksen/calendarapp-docs/docs/source-schemas/json-api.md

 - `pipeline.calendar.parser.eventArrayPath` is required
 - `pipeline.calendar.parser.mappings` should be non-empty
 - `requestWorkflow` and pagination cannot both be configured in the same stage
+- event links must be fully qualified `http`/`https` URLs
+- relative links are resolved against `feedUrl`; non-URL values are treated as missing

+## List Metadata + Detail Description Pattern

+Some APIs provide complete list metadata (`title`, `dates`, `url`) but empty list descriptions.
+In that case:

+1. Keep calendar stage as `Json` for list extraction.
+2. Set event stage to `Html` (or `Json`) and fetch per-event details from `eventUrl`.
+3. Map `description` from detail content in `pipeline.event.parser.mappings`.
+4. Validate that sample events now include non-empty descriptions.

 ## Recommended Workflow